Table of Contents

 PASSWORD: The installation's own "Config Server password"

-Note: the connection may take up to 5 minutes to become available.
+Note: The connection may take up to 5 minutes to become available.

 3. Troubleshooting

-When connected to an Internet connection, the Gateway automatically communicates with the Climkit servers.
+When connected to an internet connection, the Gateway automatically communicates with the Climkit servers.

 Internet Connection